-Hindi, spoken by about 45 per cent of the population, is the national language.
+Hindi, spoken by about 45 percent of the population, is the national language.
 English has also been retained as a language for official communication.

-Indian literature dates back several millennia to the hymns of the vedic Aryans.
-The oral tradition nurtured classical literature, and produced great works of philosophy and religious doctrine.
+Indian literature dates back several millennia to the hymns of the Vedic Aryans.
+The oral tradition nurtured classical literature and produced great works of philosophy and religious doctrine.
 It also accounted for compilations of anecdotes like the Panchatantra and the Jataka tales, as well as epics like the Ramayana and the Mahabharata.
 In southern India, the creative energies of the Tamil poets found expression in the great works of Sangam literature.
 The epic Tirukkural by Tiruvalluvar is a masterpiece of this age.
 In the north, dramatists like Kalidasa and Bhasa produced great dramas in Sanskrit.

 Hinduism: The Hindu religion had its origin in the concepts of the early Aryans who came to India more than 4,000 years ago.
 It is not merely a religion but also a philosophy and a way of life.
 Hinduism does not originate in the teachings of any one prophet or holy book.
 It respects other religions and does not attempt to seek converts.
 It teaches the immortality of the human soul and three principal paths to ultimate union of the individual soul with the all-pervasive spirit.

-The essence of Hindu faith is embodied in the Lord’s Song, the Bhagavad Gita: “He who considers this (self) as a slayer or he who thinks that this (self) is slain, neither knows the Truth.
+The essence of Hindu faith is embodied in the Lord’s Song, the Bhagavad Gita: “He who considers this (self) as a slayer or him who thinks that this (self) is slain, neither knows the Truth.
 For it does not slay, nor is it slain.
 This (self) is unborn, eternal, changeless, ancient, it is never destroyed even when the body is destroyed.”

 Jainism and Buddhism: In the sixth century before Christ, Mahavira propagated Jainism.
-Its message was asceticism, austerity and non-violence.
+Its message was asceticism, austerity, and non-violence.
 At about the same time, Buddhism came into being.
 Gautama Buddha, a prince, renounced the world and gained enlightenment.
 He preached that ‘Nirvana’ was to be attained through the conquest of self.
 Buddha’s teachings in time spread to China and some other countries of South East Asia.

 Islam has flourished in India through the centuries.
 Muslim citizens have occupied some of the highest positions in the country since independence in 1947.